davealbert/davealbert.github.io/_posts/2018-02-10-Hello-World.markdown

 ---

 Well I've added a little more here today (Sunday the 11th) but I haven't decided if I'll move the other posts, or more likely start fresh since most of my posts have either been reposted to LinkedIn and/or Medium.
+The real need I have is for some different landing pages I have for my social media profiles.

 If you are curious you can see the code on [GitHub](https://github.com/davealbert/davealbert.github.io){:target="_blank :target="_blank"}.
 I can't say it's impressive, but if you are just looking in to jekyll it might be worth a look.

+Update
+===

+As of 2018-02-11 19:20 [dave-albert.com](https://dave-albert.com){:target="_blank"} has come back from the dead!
+Now to run setup automated backups.
+I had them when the site was in Digital Ocean, but didn't get to it when it was moved to Azure.
+Now will I keep it or move everything here? hmmmmmm...